 Customers rarely find you – you have to find them

 If you want to grow your business to the point where it brings in a steady stream on income you’ll need to have a budget for advertising.
 A big mistake I often see is too much advertising being pushed into one advert.
 Facebook ads can be rather technical.
-I have been quoted as much as £2500 a month retainer for expert services in this field to market our personalised teddy bears.
+I have been quoted as much as £2500 a month retainer for expert services in this field.
 If you set yourself a modest target of £100 for adverts, create twenty different adverts and spend £5 on each.
 They don’t have to be a different picture, you can use four different pictures of different products or a video or multiple pictures in one post and change the description and target audience.
 Getting Likes and positive comments is all good but it’s the click through rate (CTR) to your ecommerce platform that matters most.
 You need to set up Google Analytics on your website (if applicable) to track how many people visited from which ads and from where, to quantify the true success of the adverts.

 Data costs money

 Finding that sweet spot is not free.
 Your goal should be to find the right: